-Fiscal Year
+Fiscal Year 2019

-2019

-Location of gain (loss) Financial s caption a An Amount of gain (loss)
+Location of gain (loss) 1 Financial statement caption amount A Amount of gain (loss)

 (in thousands)

 Other income, net \$ 12,293 \$ (121)

 15. RESTRUCTURING AND ASSET IMPAIRMENTS

 Global Restructuring Initiatives

 In recent fiscal years, the Company has undertaken productivity improvement initiatives within all reportable segments at various locations across the U.S., Canada, Europe, China, and Japan.
 This includes workforce right-sizing and scalability initiatives, resulting in severance and transition costs; and cost related to the consolidation of facilities, resulting in asset impairment and accelerated depreciation charges.
 The Company does not have any significant remaining lease obligations for facilities associated with restructuring activities.